Airat Ichmouratov: Klezmer influences

 Klezmer is an instrumental musical tradition originating from the Ashkenazi Jews of Central and Eastern Europe.
 The core components of this tradition encompass dance tunes, ritual melodies, and virtuosic improvisations designed for listening.
 Typically, these elements would be performed at events such as weddings and other social gatherings.
-Having an extensive experience in klezmer music after serving as a clarinetist, composer, arranger for over 23 years in the klezmer band Kleztory, Ichmouratov has composed and recorded numerous works with Kleztory in the traditional klezmer style.
-Also, he frequently incorporated klezmer folk elements into his classical compositions.
+Having an extensive experience in klezmer music after serving as a clarinetist, composer, arranger for over 26 years in the klezmer band Kleztory, Ichmouratov has composed and recorded numerous works with Kleztory in the traditional klezmer style.
+Also, he often incorporated klezmer folk elements into his classical compositions.

 The first time we can observe the klezmer influence in Ichmouratov's classical composition dates back to 2006, when Central Band of the Canadian Armed Forces commissioned, premiered and recorded "Fantasia on klezmer themes" Op.13 for clarinet and concert band.
 Then in 2007, we can see klezmer inspired theme in the second movement of the "Fantastic Dances" for Clarinet, Cello and Piano with Strings and Percussion Op.15.